-There are two categories of children's hospitals that may be eligible for CHGME payments in FY 2020, depending on the funding appropriated to the program - "Currently Eligible Hospitals" and "Newly Qualified Hospitals".
-Hospitals that are applying for the first time for the CHGME Payment Program may be hospitals that are eligible as a "Newly Qualified Hospital" or hospitals that are new to the CHGME Payment Program but qualify under the "Currently Eligible Hospitals" requirements.
+There are two categories of children's hospitals that may be eligible for CHGME payments in FY 2021, depending on the funding appropriated to the program - "Currently Eligible Hospitals" and "Newly Qualified Hospitals".
+Hospitals that are applying for the first time for the CHGME Payment Program may be hospitals that are new to the CHGME Payment Program but qualify under the "Currently Eligible Hospitals" requirements or eligible as a "Newly Qualified Hospital".

-- a.
+a.
 Currently Eligible Hospitals: Includes freestanding children's hospitals that meet the original eligibility requirements for CHGME payments that were established prior to the Children's Hospital GME Support Reauthorization Act of 2013.
-These freestanding children's hospitals must meet the following criteria: - 1) Have a Medicare payment agreement; - Are excluded from the Medicare Inpatient Prospective Payment System (IPPS) pursuant to section 1886(d)(1)(B)(iii)7 of the Social Security Act (SSA) and its accompanying regulations; and - 3) Participate in an approved GME residency training program as defined in section 1886(h)(5)(A) of the SSA. - b.
-Newly Qualified Hospitals: As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital may be eligible for CHGME payments depending on the level of funding appropriated to the program if it meets the following criteria: - 1) Has a Medicare payment agreement; - 2) Is excluded from Medicare IPPS pursuant to section 1886(d)(1)(B) of the SSA and its accompanying regulations; - 3) Its inpatients are predominantly individuals under 18 years of age; - 4) Has an approved medical residency training program as defined in section 1886(h)(5)(A) of the SSA; and
+These freestanding children's hospitals must meet the following criteria:

+- 1) Have a Medicare payment agreement; - 2) Are excluded from the Medicare Inpatient Prospective Payment System (IPPS) pursuant to section 1886(d)(1)(B)(iii)5 of the Social Security Act (SSA) and its accompanying regulations; and - 3) Participate in an approved GME residency training program as defined in section 1886(h)(5)(A) of the SSA. - b.
+Newly Qualified Hospitals: As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital may be eligible for CHGME payments depending on the level of funding appropriated to the program if it meets the following criteria: - 1) Has a Medicare payment agreement; - 2) Is excluded from Medicare IPPS pursuant to section 1886(d)(1)(B) of the SSA and its accompanying regulations; - 3) Its inpatients are predominantly individuals under 18 years of age; - 4) Has an approved medical residency training program as defined in section 1886(h)(5)(A) of the SSA; and - 5) Is not otherwise qualified to receive payments as a Currently Eligible Hospital as defined under this section or section 1886(h) of the SSA.